JanBurp/FlexyAdmin/readme.txt

 Read userguide/FlexyAdmin/algemeen/bestandsstructuur.html

 == LOGIN ==
-Log in as admin/admin or user/user
+Log in as admin/admin or user/user with the default database